A General Asymptotic Framework for Distribution-Free Graph-Based Two-Sample Tests: Introduction

 \subsection{Summary of Results}

 The general notion of graph-based two-sample tests~\eqref{graph2test} introduced above provides a unified framework for analyzing and {\it statistically} comparing their asymptotic properties.
-To this end, the limiting power of these tests against {\it local alternatives} is derived, that is, alternatives which shrink towards the null as the sample size grows to infinity.
-Test statistics which are $N^{\frac{1}{2}}$-consistent and asymptotically normal under the null are expected to have non-trivial (strictly less than 1) power against $O(N^{-\frac{1}{2}})$ alternatives.
-This is often referred to as the {\it Pitman efficiency} of a test, and is used to compare the asymptotic performances of different tests.
+We derive the limiting power of these tests against {\it local alternatives}, that is, alternatives which shrink towards the null as the sample size grows to infinity.
+If the statistic \eqref{2sampleG1} is asymptotically normal under the null and the test based on \eqref{rejregion} is consistent, it can be expected to have non-trivial power (greater than the level of the test) against $O(N^{-\frac{1}{2}})$ local alternatives.
+This is formalized using the notion of {\it Pitman efficiency} of a test (see \eqref{effdefn} below), and can be used to compare the asymptotic performances of different tests.
+The following is a summary of the results obtained: